schahmatist/Get-Your-Music-Style-Classifier---With-Neural-Networks/README.md

-Being a musician and a music lover gave me some necessary domain knowledge to create this project:
+Being a musician and a music lover gave me some necessary domain knowledge to create this conceprt prooving project:

 * You are at a live performance and would like to find music of  the same genre?
 * Your friend just recorded a cool demo and you want to find similar bands?